-Our foreign debt is generally collateralized by the land, buildings and equipment in the respective locations.
+Certain of our foreign debt is collateralized by the land, buildings, equipment and accounts receivable in the respective locations.
 The carrying value of the collateral exceeds the carrying amount of the debt.

 Interest Rates

 Interest is payable semiannually on our senior notes and quarterly or monthly on our other fixed- and variable-rate debt.
 Refer to the table above for the interest rates on our fixed-rate debt and to the table below for the interest rates on our variable-rate debt.